Faversham in Kent

 Faversham, Broadstairs, St Peter's, Ramsgate, Chatham, Margate, and Dover are some of Faversham best towns to visit near Faversham.

-Nuckell's Alsmshouses, The Old Curiosity Shop, The Palace Cinema, Clock Tower Broadstairs, The Look Out House, Bleak House, and Home for Smack Boys are some of Faversham best historic buildings to visit near Faversham.
+The area around Faversham features a number of interesting historic buildings including Nuckell's Alsmshouses, The Old Curiosity Shop, The Palace Cinema, Clock Tower Broadstairs, The Look Out House, Bleak House, and Home for Smack Boys.

-There are a number of beaches near Faversham including Viking Bay, and Dumpton Gap.
+There are a several good beaches in the Faversham area like Viking Bay, and Dumpton Gap.

 Dover Castle, Rochester Castle, Leeds Castle, and Tonbridge Castle are great places to visit near Faversham if you like castles.